MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ## Strategy

-Here is a high-level view of the approach:
+Here is a high-level view of the approach in this case study:

 - We start the investigation by taking a CPU usage trace.
 Visual Studio's [CPU Usage tool](../profiling/cpu-usage.md) is often helpful to begin performance investigations and to optimize code to reduce cost.
 - Next, to get additional insights to help isolate issues or improve the performance, we collect a trace using one of the other profiling tools.
 For example: